bry-c/url_password_manager/README.md

 Features:
 - Add, create and delete url you access with http password.
 - Auto login with selenium.
-- Password and username protection with pycryto encryption with secret key.
+- Password and username protection encryption with secret key.
 - Change secret key and update all url username and password.

 Requirements: